Section 3319.113 | Standards-based state framework for evaluation of school counselors.

 (1) The school counselor was on leave from the school district for fifty per cent or more of the school year, as calculated by the board.

 (2) The school counselor has submitted notice of retirement and that notice has been accepted by the board not later than the first day of December of the school year in which the evaluation is otherwise scheduled to be conducted.

-(E) Each district board shall annually submit a report to the department of education, in a form and manner prescribed by the department, regarding its implementation of division (C) of this section.
-At no time shall the department permit or require that the name or personally identifiable information of any school counselor be reported to the department under this division.
+(E) Each district board shall annually submit a report to the state board, in a form and manner prescribed by the state board, regarding its implementation of division (C) of this section.
+At no time shall the state board permit or require that the name or personally identifiable information of any school counselor be reported to the state board under this division.